ArtS/arts.github.com/_posts/2020-10-01-how-to-quickly-run-some-csharp-code-without-creating-a-project.md

 Do you ever wish you could just quickly run some C# code, without all the heavy lifting, like creating a new project, setting it up etc?
-Or worse yet, starting to experiment with some temporary code by modifying an existing solution, and then forgetting to remove your code, and lo and behold, next thing you know it's deployed to production?!
+Or worse yet, starting to experiment with some temporary code by modifying an existing solution, and then forgetting to remove your code, and lo and behold, the next thing you know it's deployed to production?!

 Wouldn't it be nice to be able to play around with any C# code, as if from a command line, but with all the goodies like highlighting and code completion?
 How awesome it'd be to see all the properties on the objects you're working with and their actual values, without having to rely on some vague description from MSDN?
-Think of this as iPython or JavaScript console, but for C#.
+Think of this as iPython or dev tools Javascript console, but for C#.

 That would let you try different ways to solve problems, running code straight away, line by line, without having to restart your project and step into whichever function you'd be modifying instead.